aidankeighron/educational-website/_posts/2025-03-14-Falling-Sand-3.md

 Now let's add a new particle type: Water!

 For water we will be using random numbers a lot.
 We have a `getRandomInt(min, max)` function in `util.js` that will be very helpful.
 It generates a random number between `min` and `max` inclusive (min and max are possible numbers).
-This is used to give a smippit of code
+This is used to give a snippet of code a random chance to run or not run.

+> Remember `0` is `false` and any other number, positive or negative is `true`.
+{: .prompt-info }

 ```js
 if (getRandomInt(0, 4)) {